 There's a black nylon bracelet with a gunmetal-like finish.
 The benefit of a finish like this is the hardness of the coating, which can help resist scratching over time.
-But it also may react differently to saltwater over time from the way a stainless steel finish reacts, as well.
+But it also may react differently to saltwater over time from how a stainless steel finish reacts.

 You can't go wrong with either option of the clasp and metal hardware, though, and Dan and I quite liked the black rubber and DLC finish bracelet when we saw it in the store.
 (The coating costs a little more money.
 It's $390, compared to $300 for the rubber, nylon, and stainless steel sailing bracelet.)

 Every bracelet has its unique serial number and the size letter on the clasp.
 Mine is a size small, so there's an “S” on the clasp.
 Your bracelet information is written on the Certificate of Authenticity you receive with your bracelet purchase.

 Size options are S, M, L, or XL, which correspond to lengths 170 mm, 190 mm, 210 mm, and 230 mm, respectively.
 My wrist measures 152mm (or 6 inches) so I ordered a small.

 Dan and I were excited to receive the bracelet in the mail.
 I opened the beautiful packaging and red OMEGA ribbon with silver lettering, proud to soon be sporting an OMEGA product.
 The bracelet was in a black dustcover bag in the box.
 I took it out to see the bright blue bracelet clasped in a teardrop shape.

 It was a little tighter than I expected when I put it on.
 But after calling an OMEGA boutique and speaking with a specialist (who was incredibly helpful), we learned it fit perfectly.